Collaborative Knowledge Distillation via a Learning-by-Education Node Community: LENC Framework Architecture

 Fig. \ref{fig:node} represents the structure of a LENC node.
 Each LENC node contains a Feature Module (FM), namely a DNN model $f$, parameterized by $\mathbf{w}_s$, which is typically a DNN. $f$ is assumed to be shared across $T$ tasks, $T \geq 0$, on which it has been trained using the appropriate corresponding training datasets $\mathcal{D}_\tau, \tau = 1,\dots, T$.
 The shared FM culminates in $T$ individual Decision Heads (DHs) $\Tilde{f}_\tau, \tau=1,\dots, T$, parameterized by $\mathbf{w}_\tau$, so that the decision for each task is taken by the function $y_\tau = \Tilde{f}_\tau(f(\mathbf{x};\mathbf{w}_s);\mathbf{w}_\tau), \tau=1,\dots, T$ for an input test data point $\mathbf{x}$.
 This structure allows the deployed node to support multiple tasks, which potentially have a different number of semantic classes, using a single DNN.
 Optionally, $a_\tau$ can be stored along with $\Tilde{f}_\tau$: it is this node's known accuracy in the test set of $\mathcal{D}_\tau$, as measured before deployment using any task-appropriate evaluation metric.

 Each node also contains $T$ Knowledge Self-Assessment (KSA) modules $g_1, ..., g_T$, which assess if incoming test data points match the distribution of the corresponding original training datasets $\mathcal{D}_\tau$.
-Each LENC node can autonomously decide to act as either a student or a teacher DNN, depending on the output of their KSAs.
+Each LENC node can autonomously decide to act as either a student or a teacher DNN, depending on the output of its KSAs.
 Furthermore, each node contains a set of Interaction Rules (IRs) that specify its communications with other nodes and, thus, shape teacher-student interactions.

 If a LENC node's KSA modules indicate that it does not have sufficient knowledge of current test inputs, this particular node can temporarily become a student and trigger a search for one or more teacher nodes in the LENC community.
 Once they are found, the student may learn from them using its IRs.
-This process, when triggered by a specific incoming test data stream that proves to be unknown or not well-known, is called an \textit{education cycle}.
+This process, when triggered by a specific incoming test data stream that proves to be unknown or not well-known, is called an \textit{education cycle}: one iteration of KSA-triggered teacher discovery followed by policy-based knowledge transfer.

 The various LENC node modules are subsequently detailed.